ISO 27001 Certification Process: A Step-by-Step GuideRead article

-- Prevent costly breaches: As attacks become more common and take on new forms, companies are increasingly relying on pen tests to identify and address potential security gaps.
-A review of cybersecurity breaches since 2011 found that the average cost of a cyber-breach, at a publicly-traded company, was $116mm.
-Some of the costliest breaches include Equifax in 2017 ($1.7 billion), Home Depot in 2014 ($298 million), Target in 2013 ($292 million), and Marriott in 2018 ($118 million).
+A review of cybersecurity breaches since 2011 found that the average cost of a cyber-breach at a publicly traded company is $116 million.
+Some of the costliest breaches include Equifax in 2017 ($1.7 billion), The Home Depot in 2014 ($298 million), Target in 2013 ($292 million), and Marriott in 2018 ($118 million).

-- Strengthen customer trust: Customers may ask for you to perform an annual third-party pen test as part of their procurement, legal, and security due diligence.
+Customers may ask for you to perform an annual third-party pen test as part of their procurement, legal, and security due diligence.

-- Put previous doubts to rest: A pen test can prove that previous application security issues, if any, have been resolved in order to restore customer and partner confidence.
+A pen test can prove that previous application security issues, if any, have been resolved in order to restore customer and partner confidence.

 What happens during a penetration test?

 Identifying Threats and Vulnerabilities

 The pen tester will exploit identified vulnerabilities via common web app attacks such as SQL injection or cross-site scripting, and attempt to recreate the fallout that could occur from an actual attack.
 That typically means the pen tester will focus on gaining access to restricted, confidential, and/or private data.